Best tabletop RPGs 2023 - must-have adventures you need to try

 Can be tricky to run

-You don't 'win' in this adaptation of the horror franchise; you just survive.
+What you need to know: You don't 'win' in this adaptation of the horror franchise; you just survive.
 And even then, your odds aren't great.
 As a certain android once said, "I can't lie to you about your chances.
-But you have my sympathies".
+But you have my sympathies."

-This nihilistic, against-all-odds mentality is alive and well in the Alien tabletop RPG.
+Gameplay: The nihilistic, against-all-odds mentality of Alien is alive and well in this tabletop RPG.
 Actually, it's one of the best translations of the source material on shelves right now.
-This isn't an adventure of derring-do or indestructible heroes.
-It's a desperate last stand where you're hopelessly outgunned, and that makes it unusually compelling - not to mention terrifying.
-The xenomorphs it revolves around really are perfect killing machines here, and being able to survive an encounter with one (even the smaller, more vulnerable variety seen throughout Aliens) is an achievement.
+This isn't an adventure of derring-do or indestructible heroes; it's a desperate last stand where you're hopelessly outgunned, and that makes for an unusually compelling – not to mention terrifying – adventure.

 Outstanding